 Who am I?

 “I think careful cooking is love, don’t you?”

 – Julia Child

 I cooked professionally once upon a time.
 And I even had a bit of formal training.
 Spent a few years of cooking in real restaurants.
 But then, like so many of my time, I got a “good job” writing code and lots of years slipped away.
 Happy years, and I still cook(ed) for my family, just not for a paycheck.
 More than twenty years later, busking the c-suite of the Fortune 500 as an Innovation Strategist, Distinguished Engineer, Master Technologist, Enterprise Architect, and a bunch of other fancy titles.
-Until I finally had enough of orbiting the giant hairball and more than enough airports, hotels, rental cars, and conference rooms.
+Until I finally have had enough of orbiting the giant hairball and more than my fill of airports, hotels, rental cars, and conference rooms.

-For more than thirty-five years I have been married to my bestest friend in the world, my stalwart companion in great adventure, and the love of my life.
+For more than thirty-six years I have been married to my very bestest friend in the world, my stalwart companion in great adventure, my lady fair.
+The love of my life.

 Our two kids amaze me every day in their fight to be their most authentic them.
 Both are loving and caring and kind and smart and talented.